awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-cross-account-cognito-authorizer.md

 These instructions assume that you already have an API Gateway API in one AWS account and a Amazon Cognito user pool in another account\.

-## Configure Cross\-Account Amazon Cognito Authorizer Using the API Gateway Console<a name="apigateway-configure-cross-account-cognito-authorizer"></a>
+## Configure cross\-account Amazon Cognito authorizer using the API Gateway console<a name="apigateway-configure-cross-account-cognito-authorizer"></a>

 Log in to the Amazon API Gateway console in your first account \(the one that has your API in it\) and do the following: